bradtraversy/brainjs_examples/README.md

 ## Adding Examples

 Feel free to add some examples.
-Just create a new file and add your training data, etc. Please leave comments to explain what your network does
+Just create a new file, number and label it and add your code/training data, etc. Please leave comments to explain what your network does